 How to Spot Fake Chinese Currency

-In the rare event you do find yourself worried your Chinese bills are fake here is how to determine whether or not the Chinese money is fake.
+In the rare event you do find yourself worried your money is fake, here is how to determine whether or not this is true.

 - Hold the note up to the light or the sky.
 Genuine notes will have an image of Chairman Mao on the left side in the white space.